kanishka-linux/reminiscence/README.md

     Users first have to create directory from web interface.

-    **Note:** Currently '/' and '&' (along with few other special characters) are not allowed as characters in directory name.
+    **Note:** Currently '/' and few other special characters are not allowed as characters in directory name.
 If users are facing problem when accessing directory, then they are advised to rename directory and remove special characters.

     ![reminiscence](/Images/default.png)